Home

 Renee

-This child abuse story from Renee page was created February 2, 2007 and was originally posted to my child abuse stories page on January 17, 2007 as story #64.
+This child abuse story from Renee page was created February 2, 2007 and was originally posted on January 17, 2007 as story #64.

 The child abuse effects on Renee: bulimia, low self-esteem, fear that she will do to her as-yet-unborn child what her parents did to her.